jjos2372/burstcoin-jminer/README.md

 ### readerThreads (default:0)
-normally '0' means, the miner takes one thread per drive (plotPath) this is recommend. choosing a other number of 'readerThreads' can be useful on memory issues.
+normally '0' means, the miner takes one thread per drive (plotPath) this is recommend. choosing another number of 'readerThreads' can be useful on memory issues.
 For example, if you mine on 4 drives (plotPaths), you can reduce the memory usage by setting 'readerThreads=2', this will reduce mining speed but save memory.